scmerrill/Time-Turner/README.md

 Estimated percent battery life remaining is indicated on the bottom right.
 Battery use is higher when any mode is toggled “on”.
 The device remains operational while charging.

+The current channel is displayed above the battery

 ## Modes of Operation
 * View Votes: Displays the number of votes for each option overheard by device.
 * Fake Votes: Floods the system with fake votes from random device IDs (Layer 7).